holepunchto/hyperdrive/README.md

 - [ ] Tit-for-tat swarm logic
 - [ ] peer discovery events so a dht would know what to look for
 - [ ] Tests for internal logic
+- [ ] Move archive/file abstractions to new modules
 - [x] A bit of refactoring

 ## Usage